google/kctf/docs/vrp.md

 nc kctf-mitigation.vrp.ctfcompetition.com 31337
 ```

+(Previous kernel version 5.19 with the mitigation is available at `nc kctf-mitigation.vrp.ctfcompetition.com 31338`, but please do not use that for new research.)

 These instances are not based on the kCTF infrastructure (as they require running custom kernel version), instead they spin up a new QEMU VM on every new connection.
 As this is not a production-ready infrastructure, breaking the infrastructure itself (or e.g. using leaks from console) is not considered a valid submission.

 |                | Upstream | Custom mitigation |